Two-stage Geometric Information Guided Image Reconstruction: Convergence analysis

 By absorbing the linear terms involving $v_i$'s and $t_i$'s into the quadratic terms, it can be simplified as

 One can see the algorithm derived by ADMM here is equivalent to Algorithm \ref{alg1} by split Bregman method with quadratic penalization.
 The detailed convergence analysis of the algorithm \eqref{eqn:ADMM} can be found in \cite{Esser2009}.
-To be complete, we present the convergence theorem without the proof. \begin{theorem} For any $\mu,\tau>0$ and $\tilde{\gamma}\in(0,(\sqrt{5}+1)\slash2)$, the sequences $\{(u^k,r_i^k,s_i^k)\}$ generated by \eqref{eqn:ADMM} from any starting point $(u^0,\lambda^0,\eta^0)$ converges to a solution of problem \eqref{prob:stage1orig2}. \end{theorem}
+To be complete, we present the convergence theorem without the proof. \begin{theorem} For any $\mu,\tau>0$ and $\gamma\in(0,(\sqrt{5}+1)\slash2)$, the sequences $\{(u^k,r_i^k,s_i^k)\}$ generated by \eqref{eqn:ADMM} from any starting point $(u^0,\lambda^0,\eta^0)$ converges to a solution of problem \eqref{prob:stage1orig2}. \end{theorem}

-Therefore, by choosing appropriate parameter $\gamma$, the proposed Algorithm \ref{alg1} provides a convergent solution to the problem \eqref{prob:stage1orig}.
+Therefore, by choosing an appropriate parameter $\gamma$, the proposed Algorithm \ref{alg1} provides a convergent solution to the problem \eqref{prob:stage1orig}.
 Likewise for the fixed weights $w_i$'s, by replacing $D_iu^k$ with $w_i.*D_iu^k$ the ADMM yields a similar algorithm equivalent to Algorithm \ref{alg2} and thereby the convergence is guaranteed as well.

 \textbf{Parameter selection.} The above theorem only requires ${\gamma\in(0,(\sqrt{5}+1)\slash2)}$, and positive $\mu,\tau$ to guarantee convergence.
-In the perspective of convergence speed, our experience with a variety of tests shows that $\gamma$ restricted in $[1,\, (\sqrt{5}+1)\slash2]$ consistently yields good results.
+In the perspective of convergence speed, our experience with a variety of tests shows that $\gamma$ restricted in $(1,\, (\sqrt{5}+1)\slash2)$ consistently yields good results.
+Refer to \cite{glowinski2008lectures,fortin1983chapter} for using variational techniques to derive the condition on $\gamma$ for the convergence of ADMM.
 Regarding $\mu$ and $\tau$, as they show up in the shrinkage representation of updates for $r_i$ and $s_i$, an inappropriate selection of them leads to slow convergence.
 Especially, if $\mu$ and $\tau$ are set too small, the updates for $r_i$ and $s_i$ will dwell in $0$ at the first several iterations.
 We scale image intensity to $[0,1]$ to make the effect of $\mu$ and $\tau$ on convergence speed moderate. $\beta$ and $\lambda$ depend on the gradient/shearlet transform sparsity of the underlying image and the noise/error level in the measurements.
 Implementation details and specific parameter selections will be explained in Section \ref{experiments}.